Finally: iPhone 8 and iPhone X support Qi wireless charging!

 - Phone cases with a built in receiver.
 A good way to get protection and QI charging in one accessory.
-The price range is wide, just like for generic cases, but you can get one for as little as $15.
+The price range is wide, just like for generic cases, but you can get one for under $20.

 Is My Tablet QI Charging Ready?